CorroCheck-team/UNAM-I3691CP-Group7-CorroCheck/README.md

 ## Branch Rules
 - Never push directly to `main`
-- Every feature gets its own branch: `LOGIN/LOGIN-screen`
+- Every feature gets its own branch: `feature/your-feature name`
 - When done, open a Pull Request and wait for the Project Manager or GitHub Manager to review and approve it